ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 Tensor can be defined to have an overlapping dimension definition.

-This is useful in-order to add additional boundary checks on the tensor read/write access.
+This is useful in order to add additional boundary checks on the tensor read/write access.

 ##### 2.3.17.1 Tensor transfer with overlapped dimension - Example 1